Quick Summary

 Exemptions:

-• Blue Badge holders are fully exempt — but you must register your vehicle via the airport's portal or app before your visit to avoid an automated fine.
+- Blue Badge holders are fully exempt — but you must register your vehicle via the airport's portal or app before your visit to avoid an automated fine.
+The exemption is not automatic based on displaying a Blue Badge.

 Drivers must not wait in their vehicle or leave it unattended on the forecourt.
 The drop-off zone is for immediate set-down only.
-If you need to wait for passengers or spend more time, you must use the Short Stay car park.
+If you need to wait for passengers or spend more time, you must use the Short Stay car park, which the airport explicitly directs drivers to for any non-immediate drop-offs.

 How to Pay the London City Drop Off Charge